Post Covid-19: Workspace is at a Tipping Point

 The immediate priority for the vast majority of finance teams focused on workspace is cost saving.
 But a critical element of the cost mitigation process is ensuring that office portfolios have a sufficient element of flexibility and speed to respond now built into them.
 This COVID-19 Pandemic is now showing the critical requirement of being able to flex down as required, to relinquish long leases that tie up resources and slow down business.
 With the number of workspace options available to business that do not require signing a lease and carrying self-delivery of workspace services, it would seem an inevitable outcome of post-Pandemic strategy to move to a more agile model for workspace delivery and management.

 The second key consideration will be how they grow their businesses back up when the markets do come back up.
 Being able to react at pace will be critical given the current inability of either government or business to predict the full impact and time period of the Covid crisis.
-Many CFOs will now be shifting their CRE teams focus to rebuilding and understanding what the “new normal” looks like from the perspective of geographic dispersal, remote working bias, and utilization of space.
+Many CFOs will now be shifting their CRE teams focus to rebuilding and understanding what the “new normal” looks like from the perspective of geographic dispersal, remote working bias, and utilisation of space.

 Central to this rebuilding process will be the preservation of capital – can businesses retain cash that typically would have been tied up in either establishing or existing office space under the self-delivery model.
 Companies of all sizes will want to use this cash in a more constructive way – re-establishing supply chains, re-hiring etc – rather than burning through the process of signing leases on buildings for the long-term or having to sub-let to other firms.

-The future operating models around workspace will be much more focused on the specifics of how much space is required, accurate assessment of utilization and the ability to flex those requirements up and down in accordance with headcount.
+The future operating models around workspace will be much more focused on the specifics of how much space is required, accurate assessment of utilisation and the ability to flex those requirements up and down in accordance with headcount.
 But companies are going to want to move forward after a long period of remote working and getting them client-facing and collaborating in the most agile way possible will be key.

 Historically, CRE has been the last bastion resisting full BPO transformation.
 The logic has always been that it’s ‘too complex’ and ‘illiquid’.
 The current situation will break both of those barriers and we can expect CFO’s to be looking at the cost/benefit of buying space as a service, not as a fixed asset/liability.